Oman–Qatar relations: 2017 Qatari diplomatic crisis

 Oman became the main transit gateway to Qatar after several Persian Gulf countries cut sea routes to Qatar during the 2017 Qatar diplomatic crisis.
 Following the onset of the crisis in June 2017, most Qatari-destined goods flowed through the Port of Salalah and Sohar Port.
 Two direct shipping lines between these two ports and Qatar's Hamad Port were launched the same month.
 When Qatar Airways was banned from Saudi airspace, Oman stepped in and transported Saudi-based Qataris back to Doha.
 At the official level, Oman remained uninvolved in the dispute.

 2019 AFC Asian Cup

 Throughout the 2019 AFC Asian Cup, Qataris were forbidden to travel to the UAE.
 Omanis had offered and acted as unofficial supporters of Qatar throughout the tournament, providing the Qatari team big backup as Omanis were found to have celebrated anytime Qatar scored.
-After the tournament which Qatar earned their maiden trophy, Abdelkarim Hassan posted his thanks to the kindness of Omani fans, boosting the strong Omani–Qatari relationship.
+After the tournament which Qatar earned their maiden trophy, Qatari footballer Abdelkarim Hassan posted his thanks to the kindness of Omani fans, boosting the strong Omani–Qatari relationship.